elbernaderen/jupyter_analysis/README.md

 Enter how many candels consider to calculate the volume mean:
 ```
 To calculate the mean volume,so it can know if the volume has a increment or in other words if there are big participants, ex: 300.
-Once the program have finished, a classification report will be printed in console, with the accuracy, precission, etc of the model, and a .sav file will be created with the model ready for be used.
+Once the program have finished, a classification report will be printed in console, with the accuracy, precission, etc of the model, and a .csv file with all the historical data ready to use with the Jupyter Notebook.